 - Some HELOCs have variable interest rates

-- You risk losing your home if you can’t make your payments
+- You risk losing your home if you can’t make your monthly payments

 - HELOCs are another form of debt that you have to repay